saishastha/ehrblockchain/README.md

 Related project: <https://github.com/kehm/ehrblockchainapplication>

-This software package is related to the following article and thesis (links will be added soon):
+This software package is related to the following article and thesis:
-- (1) Yang et al., "A blockchain-based architecture for securing electronic health record systems", 2019, Journal article (in review)
+- (1) Yang et al., "A blockchain-based architecture for securing electronic health record systems", 2019, Concurrencry and Computation: Practice and Experience, <https://onlinelibrary.wiley.com/doi/10.1002/cpe.5479>
-- (2) K. E. Marstein, "Improve auditing and privacy of electronic health records by using blockchain technology", 2019, Master's thesis
+- (2) K. E. Marstein, "Improve auditing and privacy of electronic health records by using blockchain technology", 2019, Master's thesis, <http://bora.uib.no/handle/1956/20519>

 Read (1) for a presentation of the framework embedded in the software.
 Read (2) for information on the features incorporated in the software and how the software is configured.